Ready to buy a short sale?

 When a homeowner is upside down on their mortgage payments, it's becoming increasingly common for the lender to agree to a short sale, whereby the lender consents to release the mortgage for a sum less than what's due.
-For more information, you can contact me through my site or e-mail me.
-I'm glad to address questions you have about real estate short sales.
+For more information, simply contact me through my site or e-mail me.
+I'm happy to address questions you have about real estate short sales.

 Purchasing a short sale in Cary, North Carolina on your own is risky.
-Contact RE/MAX Performance for expert advice.
+Contact RE/MAX One Hundred for expert advice.

-From time to time, yes.
-Often times people hear the term "short sale" and instinctively think of a seller that is in default and needing to sell their home promptly to avert further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to cash in on another's misfortune.
-On the other hand, a lender may consider a short sale even if the seller is current with their mortgage, but property values have declined.
-In these cases the reduced price may in fact be in line with true market values rather than below.
+The short answer is "sometimes".
+Many people hear the phrase "short sale" and instinctively think of a seller that is in financial trouble and must sell their property fast to avert further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to make the most of another's misfortune.
+On the other hand, a lender may consider a short sale even if the seller is current with their mortgage, but property values have fallen.
+In cases such as these the reduced price may in fact be in line with true market values rather than below.

 Are you ready to buy a short sale property?

-• Prior to making any purchase offers, do your research.
-Using a knowledgeable real estate professional from RE/MAX Performance to support your research of a property can help you make informed decisions.
-We can help learn to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Acquiring this data can help you make a decision about how much to offer.
+• Before making any purchase offers, do your homework.
+Using a knowledgeable real estate professional from RE/MAX One Hundred to support your research of a property will help you make educated decisions.
+We can help find out to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
+Locating this info can help you make a decision about how much to offer.

-• Get a REALTOR® with short sale experience.
-RE/MAX Performance can assist you in expediting the transaction and make sure you're protected.
-Don't allow inexperience to hold up the closing process.
-Let my experience and knowledge work for you.
+• Hire a REALTOR® with short sale experience.
+RE/MAX One Hundred can help expedite the transaction and ensure that you're protected.
+Don't permit inexperience to impede the closing process.
+Put my experience and knowledge to work in your favor.

-• Even with an experienced real estate agent and under the best circumstances, buying a short sale property will usually take longer than a typical real estate transaction.
-Be aware that a majority of short sales will not close in 30 days or less.
-Remember that you're not only getting approval from the seller, but the lender must also agree to the terms of the sale.
-In most cases your offer will be sent to a committee to approve, which will add time - sometimes even 2 to 3 months.
+• Even with an experienced real estate agent and under the best circumstances, buying a short sale property will generally take longer than a typical real estate transaction.
+Know that most short sales will not close in the customary 30 days or less.
+Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
+In most cases your offer will be seen by a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.

-• Home warranties, buyer credits and allowances, and closing cost concessions are generally not negotiable when dealing with a short sale.
-The lender will be selling the property "as is" which means the lender isn't going to pay for repairs.
-Be sure to reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
-At RE/MAX Performance, when I write an offer, I will be looking out for your interests above all else and will always advise you to make your offer contingent upon the inspection results.
+• Home warranties, buyer credits and allowances, and closing cost concessions are generally non-negotiable when dealing with a short sale.
+The lender will sell the property just the way it is which means the lender won't be paying for repairs.
+Make sure you reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At RE/MAX One Hundred, when I write an offer, I will be looking out for your interests above all else and will always recommend that you make your offer contingent upon the outcome of the inspections.

-When it's time to buy, whether it be a short sale or a typical home sale, RE/MAX Performance can help you.
-Use my experience and knowledge of real estate to feel confident you're getting a fair deal and protect yourself during the whole transaction.
+When you are ready to buy, whether it's a short sale or a typical home sale, RE/MAX One Hundred is available for you.
+Utilize my experience and knowledge of real estate to feel confident you are getting a fair deal and protect yourself during the full matter.

 Looking to Buy?